jhallen/atari-tools/readme.md

                   -a to show system files
                   -1 to show a single name per line

-      cat [-e] atari-name           Type file to console (with -e, fixes line endings 0x9b to 0x0a)
+      cat [-l] atari-name           Type file to console -l to convert line ending from 0x9b to 0x0a

-      get atari-name [local-name]   Copy file from diskette to local-name
+      get [-l] atari-name [local-name]
+                                    Copy file from diskette to local-name
+                  -l to convert line ending from 0x9b to 0x0a

-      put local-name [atari-name]   Copy file from local-name to diskette
+      put [-l] local-name [atari-name]
+                                    Copy file from local-name to diskette
+                  -l to convert line ending from 0x0a to 0x9b

       free                          Print amount of free space